SeanNobel/DALLE2-video/README.md

 accelerate config
 ```

-- You should answer yes the question that asks if you want to use a config file for DeepSpeed to use the example json file that I provided `configs/zero_stage3_offload_config.json`
+- You should answer yes the question that asks if you want to use a config file for DeepSpeed to use the example json file that I provided `configs/deepspeed_config.json`

+  - Basic Accelerate config file will be saved to `~/.cache/huggingface/accelerate/default_config.yaml`

   - When using `deepspeed_config_file` (json), variable `gradient_accumulation_steps` is ignored, so we need to specify that from train config file (yaml).